JordyJ/Colorifix/README.md

 Having previously confirmed that the Absorptivity coefficient is not a function of concentration, I use it to linearly interpolate the concentration of the sample, by inverting the Beer-Lambert equation.

 For each measurement of the sample pigment at each wavelength, I linearly interpolate the concentration and calculate an error on each estimate.
 I take a weighed mean of the concentration measurements, weighting by an inverse fano-factor.
-Using a weighed mean I estimate the concentration of the unkown pigment to be 43.1 +/- 4.8 mg/L. Limiting the estimate to just around the central peak, where there is less uncertainty in the estimate, a the mean of the concentration estimates is 43.2 +/- 1.1 mg/L.
+Using a weighed mean I estimate the concentration of the unkown pigment to be 43.1 +/- 4.8 mg/L. Limiting the estimate to just around the central peak, where there is less uncertainty in the estimate, the mean of the concentration estimates is 43.2 +/- 1.1 mg/L.